hexojs/site/source/docs/templates.md

 ## Layouts

-If pages share simliar structure, for instance, two templates have header and footer.
-You can consider use "layout" to make two templates share the same structure.
-A layout file should be able to display the content of `body` variable so the content of templates can be displayed.
+When pages share a similar structure - for instance, when two templates have both a header and a footer - you can consider using a `layout` to declare these structural similarities.
+Every layout file should contain a `body` variable to display the contents of the template in question.
 For example:

 ``` html index.ejs
 index